OCA/e-commerce/website_sale_require_legal/readme/DESCRIPTION.md

-This module extends your e-commerce legal compliance options:
+This module extends your e-commerce legal compliance options.

+Standard Odoo can require accepting legal terms before payment.
+This module complements that behavior by allowing legal terms to be required earlier, when creating or editing an address during checkout.

 1. Require accepting legal terms before submitting a new address.
 2. Log a note in the partner when such terms are accepted.